yousinix/portfolYOU/docs/docs.md

     tags: [TAG 1, TAG 2]
     style: fill / border (choose one only)
     color: primary / secondary / success / danger / warning / info / light / dark (choose one only)
-    description: Write article description here, or it will be the first 25 words of the article's body.
+    description: Write post description here, or it will be the first 25 words of the post's body.
     ---
     ```

-1. If you left both the style and color empty, the article's style is set to default style.
+1. If you left both the style and color empty, the post's style is set to default style.
-1. Add article body in markdown or html.
+1. Add post body in markdown or html.
 Check available [elements]({{ '/elements' | relative_url }}) to enjoy extra customization.
-1. Check more articles templates from [here]({{ site.github.repository_url }}/tree/master/_posts).
+1. Check more posts templates from [here]({{ site.github.repository_url }}/tree/master/_posts).

 #### Pages